mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

     There are always **three general steps** to consider to create a custom component:

     1. **Sub-class to create** your component
-    2. **Enhance or build** the component (for example, to add/change model fields, overwrite pre-build/build method, etc.) to your desire
+    2. **Enhance or build** the component (for example, to add/change model fields, overwrite pre-build/build method) to your desire
     3. **Check** if your component will be part of a discriminated union[^1].
 If yes, then
         - you must ensure your component has a `type` field
         - you must register the new type with its parent model's relevant field (where the new component is entered into) with [`add_type`][vizro.models.VizroBaseModel.add_type]